ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/analysis_views.rst

 .. note::

-  If you are attending the training course at ECMWF, please do `Layout in Metview <https://confluence.ecmwf.int/display/METV/Layout+in+Metview>`_ before tackling the extra work here.
+  If you are attending the training course at ECMWF, please do :ref:`Layout in Metview <layout_in_metview>` before tackling the extra work here.

 Hovmoeller Types
 ================